Mathrys83/Adventure.Land/README.md

 - Give other players the "merchant's luck"-buff, with a chance to duplicate a free item from them
 - Auto-buy cheap items from other merchants.
 If they sell an item under it's value, your merchant will buy it automatically.
 Sneaky!
 - Auto-Join giveaways: Automatically partake when a player hosts a giveaway - Merry christmas!
+- NEW: Fishing!
+Craft a fishingrod and go fishing!

 Other functions